canonical/microk8s/docs/ports.md

 ## Authentication and Authorization

-Upon a new deployment microk8s creates a new CA, a signed server certificate and a service account key file.
+Upon a new deployment MicroK8s creates a new CA, a signed server certificate and a service account key file.
 These files are stored under `/var/microk8s/current/certs`.
-Kubelet an the API server are aware of the same CA and so the signed server certificate is used by the API server to authenticate with kubelet (`--kubelet-client-certificate`).
+Kubelet and the API server are aware of the same CA and so the signed server certificate is used by the API server to authenticate with kubelet (`--kubelet-client-certificate`).
 Clients talking to the secure port of the API server (`6443`) have to also be aware of the CA (`certificate-authority-data` in user kubeconfig).

-Authentication of users is done with a [Static Password File](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#authentication-strategies) also generated at first microk8s deployment.
+Authentication of users is done with a [Static Password File](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#authentication-strategies) also generated at first MicroK8s deployment.
 Password tokens and usernames are stored in the `basic_token.csv` file available under `/var/snap/microk8s/current/credentials/`.
 Also under `/var/snap/microk8s/current/credentials/` you can find the `client.config` kubeconfig file used by `microk8s.kubectl`.

 Currently all requests coming from authenticated sources are authorized as we have configured the api-server with `--authorization-mode=AlwaysAllow`.